 Always read the information included with your medicine carefully and ask your doctor or pharmacist how it could affect your ability to drive.
 If it has a negative effect, you should refrain from driving altogether after taking it.

-The BFU campaign "Ask first, then drive" explains the risks attached to driving under the influence of medication.
+The BFU campaign "Ask first, then drive" (German) explains the risks attached to driving under the influence of medication.